luca-peruzzo/docs.keycloakify.dev/common-use-case-examples/dark-mode-persistence.md

 function getIsDark(): boolean | undefined {
     from_url: {
         const url = new URL(window.location.href);

         const value = url.searchParams.get("dark");

         if (value === null) {
-            // There was no &dark= query param in the URL
+            // There was no &dark= query param in the URL,
-            // we will try to see if it's in the session storage. break from_url;
+            // so we check session storage next. break from_url;
         }

-        // Removing &dark= from the URL (just to be cute) {
+        // Remove &dark= from the URL (just to keep it clean) url.searchParams.delete("dark");
-            url.searchParams.delete("dark");
         window.history.replaceState({}, "", url.toString());
-        }

         const isDark = value === "true";

-        // Persisting the value in session storage so that
+        // Persist the value in session storage so that
-        // if the user navigate for example from login.ftl to
+        // if the user navigates, for example, from login.ftl to
-        // register.ftl we do not lose the state. sessionStorage.setItem(SESSION_STORAGE_KEY, `${isDark}`);
+        // register.ftl, we don’t lose the state. sessionStorage.setItem(SESSION_STORAGE_KEY, `${isDark}`);

         return isDark;
     }

     from_session_storage: {
         const value = sessionStorage.getItem(SESSION_STORAGE_KEY);

         if (value === null) {